-4. Install the cover plate and torque the screws to the specified value.
+- e.
+Apply a static application grease to the set screw thread.
+Refer to Section 3.5 for information about recommended lubricants. - f.
+Install the set screw into the actuation plate and torque to the specified value.
 Refer to the assembly drawings for torque requirements.